Kelvur/my-config/guides/apt_proxy.md

 ## Reason

-APT doesn't use the proxy configurated in the OS, so it's probably you need to add some configuration if you work in a intranet
+APT doesn't use the proxy configured in the OS, so it's probably you need to add some configuration if you work in a intranet

 ## How To